RishabhGhora/EyeTrackingGame/README.md

 2. Install the dependencies. `pip install -r requirements.txt`
 3. Run. `python spaceship_battle.py`

-Note: This project is meant to run on a Windows machine with webcam and touchscreen, please use 'windows' branch if this applies.

-If you have a mac without a touchscreen and would like to run the game just for the eye tracking features please clone the master branch.
+Note: This project is meant to run on a Windows machine with webcam and touchscreen.
+If you have a mac without a touchscreen and would like to run the game just for the eye tracking features please clone the 'mac' branch.

 ## Main libraries (from `requirements.txt`)